PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_compute_gitlab_self_hosted_kaniko_rootless_container_building.md

 ## What we learned putting this together

-Building containers inside the kaniko container is spartan, to say the least.
+Building containers inside the kaniko container is spartan to say the least.
 The primary challenges we faced were:

 * Bringing down the twistcli binary from the Prisma Cloud Compute API url (`$TL_CONSOLE`) while inside kaniko (no curl, no package managers, good thing wget was still installed)
 * Retrieving a copy of a text file from another private remote repository so we could `cat` it's contents into the cloned Dockerfile during the first Scan Only build stage.